AlexandraGoff/AlexandraGoffova/README.md

 My name is Alexandra and I am a Junior Software Engineer looking for my next career opportunity.

-- 🔭 I just finished working on my Honours Project and currently working on my portfolio.
+- 🔭 I finished working on my Honours Project and currently working on my portfolio.

 - 🌱 I’m currently learning more about React (which I am using in my portfolio website).